philippmarcus/vpn-policy-router/README.md

 - Raspberry Pi or a comparable another Linux box
 - OpenVPN
 - The package `ipcalc`
+- xtables addons, either installed via the attached script `install-xtables-addons.sh` or via the package `xtables-addons-common`

 ## Installation

+- Install the xtables addons using `install-xtables-addons.sh` or via the package `xtables-addons-common`
+- Define a cron job for update GeoDB using `update-geodb.sh` and execute it manually for initiation
 - Execute the script `default_network.sh` at boot time
 - Add the lines `up up.sh` and `down down.sh` to your OpenVPN connection configuration files